 Public Broadcasting Services Malta, also known as PBS, is a state-owned broadcaster headquartered in Malta.
-Founded in 1975 as Xandir Malta, the company employs approximately 110 individuals and reported $17.9M in revenue as of 2023.
-Functioning as a tier 1 media tech buyer, PBS specializes in broadcast television and radio services, operating as the public broadcaster of Malta.
-The entity is funded by government grants and the sale of commercial airtime.
+Founded in 1975 as Xandir Malta, and with approximately 110 employees, the company reported $17.9M in revenue as of 2023, functioning as a tier 1 media tech buyer.
+The company specializes in broadcast television and radio.
+As the public broadcaster of Malta, PBS is funded by government grants and the sale of commercial airtime.
 Its TVM channel is Malta's most watched television channel, and its radio station Magic Malta is popular among local and foreign listeners.
-PBS became a joint member of the European Broadcasting Union (EBU) alongside the Maltese Broadcasting Authority (MBA).
+PBS became a joint member of the European Broadcasting Union (EBU) together with the Maltese Broadcasting Authority (MBA).

 2023 Revenue